lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 10. Click on the “i” next to the name, Team Data Table.
 This opens a section with details on how the numbers in this table were calculated from the team data you selected and uploaded.
 There are “i” buttons throughout the sim UI to help you quickly answer your questions about meanings, calculations, units, etc.

-11. We are going to stop here for today and move into our Done/Do to wrap up.
-First, log out of the SimUI and the data UI.
+## That's it for modeling to learn how to log in to our team world.
+Before we move to our Done/Do review, please be sure to log out of the sim UI and the data UI.

-Before next time, what you can all do is log in to your individual World and explore the interface more, especially the Team Data Table and the “i” button.
-In particular, I’d like you to check the “i” information available in the rest of the Experiments section and the model diagram to get ready for our next session.
+Now our Done/Do review: Today we successfully logged in and uploaded our team data to the sim UI and reviewed our team data in the Experiments tile.
+Before next time, what you all can do is log in to your individual world and explore the interface more.
+In particular, we'd like you to check the “i” information available in the rest of the Experiments section and the model diagram to get ready for our next session.
 So please type this in as a Decision: We decided to log in to our individual worlds and check the “i” information available throughout the sim UI.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We logged in and uploaded our team data to the sim UI, and reviewed our team data in the Experiments Tile. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) Check the "i" information available in the sim UI Model Diagram and Experiments section. |

+## Until next time, thanks for "Modeling to Learn"!